The Children of Black Brook

 Cadi’s hope left and fear found her again.
 She fell to her knees as tears slid down her cheek and fell frozen to the ground like tiny diamonds.

-“He’s coming!”
-One of the children said before darting into the woods.
+“He’s coming!” one of the children said before darting into the woods.

 The others raced after him and faded into a wisp of emptiness.
 The little girl stopped at the tree line then turned to face Cadi.

-“You cannot be here when he comes,” the little girl beckoned her to follow.
 Cadi found her strength and ran to the little girl.
 Deep snow grabbed her feet and pulled her down.
 Crying and fighting the snow she inched forward.

-“Hurry!” the little girl begged, “He’s almost here!”
+“Hurry!” the little girl begged, “he’s almost here!”

-With a final rush of determination Cadi pulled herself from the clutching snow and rolled behind a large birch tree.
-She took a few deep breaths and slowly peeked out from behind the birch.
-The shadow of what appeared to be a man, but far bigger than the tallest man she has ever seen, slithered over the deep snow towards her overturned car.
-Cadi’s eyes scanned the area trying to see what manner of creature could cast such an image but only saw the shadow move across the snow and shroud her car such darkness even the moon was defenseless against it.
+Cadi’s eyes scanned the area trying to see what manner of creature could cast such an image but only saw the shadow move across the snow and shroud her car in such darkness that even the moon was defenceless against it.

 “Who… what…?”
 Cadi asked, her body shivering from fear and cold.

-“Shhhh,” the little girl warned her as the shape appeared to turn in her direction.
-Cadi’s breath caught in her throat.
+“Shh,” the little girl warned her as the shape appeared to turn in her direction.

-“It’s coming for me,” Cadi thought, “It’s coming for me.”
+“It’s coming for me,” she thought, “it’s coming for me.”

 The sounds of little children giggling and playing rang through the trees followed by a deafening cacophony of terror.
 The sound vibrated Cadi’s body, her head and soul screamed for mercy.

-“My friends lured him away,” the little girl said, “but he shant be gone long.
+“My friends lured him away,” the little girl said, “but he shan’t be gone long.
 Come, follow me.”

 Cadi felt a wash of dizziness flood her body as she tried to stand.